tkne/zbxitsc/Iptables/README.md

 ## On CentOS 6.x (with installer shell script)

-Open sudoers file in the editor:
+Open sudoers file in the editor:</br>
 ```# nano /etc/sudoers```

 Add the following: